boscoh/sassin/readme.md

     sassin sass [css]

+Indented-SASS-syntax files are recognized by a `.sass` extension.

-## What is sassin?
+## What is the indented-SASS-syntax?

 Okay this gets confusing: there is a Ruby program called [SASS](http://sass-lang.com/) which used to compile an indented syntax for stylesheets into CSS, known as the original SASS format.
+For clarity, let's call it the indented-SASS-syntax.

 However, SASS (the program) found that it was losing market share to LESS, and thus, introduced the SCSS format, which has a curly braced syntax to appear more like LESS.
 So SASS (the program) decided to deprecate SASS (the syntax) and focus on SCSS (the format).
-That's why, given this confusion, we use `sassin` to describe the original indented-syntax format of SASS.

-However, `sassin` is a lovely format that fits well with other space-indented formats, such as YAML, HAML, and of course, Python.
+Nevertheless, the indented-SASS-syntax is a lovely format that fits well with other space-indented formats, such as YAML, HAML, and of course, Python.
 The good news is that there are a few Python SCSS libraries (PySCSS, libsass, SASS).
-The bad news is that none of these modules can actually compile the `sassin` format, even though confusingly some of these libraries also use SASS in their name.
+The bad news is that none of these modules can actually compile the indented-SASS-syntax format, even though confusingly some of these libraries also use SASS in their name.

+What to do if you're a Pythonista who wants to SASS?

+## Basic indented-SASS-syntax compilation

-Happily, I found RapydCSS, a handy little `sassin` compiler in Python.
-Because RapydCSS has a rather idiosyncratic API, I forked it to make some changes that help `sassin` work better with other Python projects, such as HAMLPY.
+`sassin` is an [indented-SASS-syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html) compiler into SCSS.
+It is based on the [RapydCSS]((https://bitbucket.org/pyjeon/rapydcss)) compiler, but made more consistent with the indented-SASS-syntax and tweaked to work better with other Python projects, such as HAMLPY.

-## sassin syntax in flat mode

-`sassin` tries to follow the [original indented syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html) of SASS.

 The compilation provided by `sassin` is straightforward: it wraps indented spaces with curly braces; and adds semicolons at the end of fields.
-This is sufficient to turn `sassin` into valid SCSS, and thus future-proofs `sassin` from deprecation in the SASS/SCSS world.
+This is sufficient to turn `sassin` into valid SCSS, and thus future-proofs the indented-SASS-syntax from deprecation.

-If your `sassin` file does not use any of the bells and whistles below (variables, mixins, nesting, etc.), then this simple compilation step will give you valid CSS.
+If your indented-SASS-syntax file does not use any of the bells and whistles below (variables, mixins, nesting, etc.), then this simple compilation step will give you valid CSS.

     import sassin